-Neighbors told WTOL 11 this isn't the first time gun violence has been a problem either, they've been dealing with it for at least a year now.
+Neighbors told WTOL 11 the area has been dealing with gun violence for at least a year now.
+It's not something they said they want to see more of.

 "I'm a Second Amendment advocate.
 So safe, healthy gun use is one thing.
 But going out and shooting people like they did last night, that's just not... that's not what it's for.
-It's for protection, not for murder," said a who lives close to where the shooting occurred, who did not want to be identified.
+It's for protection, not for murder," said a neighbor who lives close to where the shooting occurred, who did not want to be identified.

 “We're just concerned about this neighborhood and the safety of our kids,” the neighbor said.